ComunidadBioInfo/cdsbsource/content/en/post/2020-03-05-cdsb2020-building-workflows-with-rstudio-and-scrnaseq-with-bioconductor.markdown

 ## **Summary**

 Join us for our 2020 workshop!
 This year we’ll teach you how to improve your skills for interacting with the R programming language with diverse strategies for organizing your code and projects.
 This will help you document your analyses such that they are easily to reproduce and for sharing them with your collaborators (from academia to industry).
 As a use case, we will learn the statistical tools needed for analyzing single cell transcriptomics (scRNA-seq) data using Bioconductor.
 Completing this workshop will help you in all your R projects and your analyses of biological data: all your analyses will benefit from the organization skills and the ideas behind scRNA-seq are used in many bioinformatics projects.
-Besides the CDSB instructors, thanks to Bioconductor this year we will count with [Robert Amezquita](https://comunidadbioinfo.github.io/authors/robamezquita/), co-author of the book [_Orchestrating Single Cell Analysis with Bioconductor_](https://osca.bioconductor.org/) that was published by _Nature Methods_ ([DOI](https://doi.org/10.1038/s41592-019-0654-x)), that is among the [most publicized papers](https://www.altmetric.com/details/71569824) in 2020.

 <iframe src="https://giphy.com/embed/L40sNfcoJs5Op5afQU" width="480" height="240" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/hustlersmovie-hustlers-movie-hustler-L40sNfcoJs5Op5afQU">via GIPHY</a></p>